Skip to Content

 Enabling CORS causes operations using the OPTIONS method to run without authentication.

-Step 2: Existing API
+Existing API tab

 create new proxy step 2 existing API no opAPI document